-"Mathematics, rightly viewed, possesses, not only truth but supreme beauty." - Bertrand Russell
+"Mathematics, rightly viewed, possesses, not only truth but supreme beauty." - Bettrand Russell

 Mathematics is a powerful tool with a huge range of applications spanning all aspects of the curriculum.
 We believe that everyone has the capacity for success, and we strive to develop the skills needed so our students can become creative thinkers and recognise Mathematics as a beautiful and relevant subject.
 This course can be considered by any student who has met the entry requirement of a Grade 7 or above at GCSE, wishing to continue their interest in Mathematics.
-A Level Mathematics offers the stimulation of investigating new ideas, the challenge of tackling problems and the satisfaction of solving them.

-Mathematics is a popular subject at A Level.
+Academic: Mathematics is a popular subject at A Level.
 We follow the Edexcel specification covering Pure Maths, Statistics and Mechanics, allowing the students to acquire an excellent breadth and depth of skills that can be used in a wide variety of university courses.